Our Perth solar story (2020-now)

 In late May 2024 the diesel Captiva, driven then only by son number 1, threw an engine light and the repair was going to be over $2,000.
 As the Captiva was 13 years old with 233,000 km on the clock and balding tyres we decided to send it to the wreckers (no one would buy it).
 Son1, to my joy, decided to get a second hand EV from the Good Car Company.
 When most of his friends liked the look of Hilux utes and bigger, having driven our Atto-3 a lot he decided to go electric.

-Son1's EV is a 2017 Nissan Leaf ZE1 with 79,000 km on the clock.
+Son1's EV is a 2018 Nissan Leaf ZE1 with 43,000 km on the clock.
 It was $18,220 and about $2,000 to transport it to Perth.
 Its range is 250 km, which entirely suits his around-Perth needs, and for any longer trip he plans we'll just swap with him.
-His Leaf arrived in July 2024 and while he's pleased not to be paying for diesel, I'm enjoying teaching him how to use solar surplus to charge it.
+His Leaf has arrived in Perth and he should be able to register it soon.
+He's enjoyed driving our Atto-3 for 4 months and loves not paying for diesel.
+I'm looking forward to teaching him how to use solar surplus to charge it.
 He works casually and sporadically, but spends a lot of time at home and university still so plenty of chance to charge it during the day.

 The Big Switch & $$$$$ Saved

 So, here's a composite of all energy costs year-by-year from 2015.
 From 2023 I added costs for public superchargers (yellow, you can barely see it), which I've only used twice so far on holidays south.
 Just before we began to decarbonise our household in late 2020, our total energy bills were heading over $5,500 a year and you can see the stark benefits from making 'The Big Switch'.
 You can see in 2023, which is the first year the house was fully electrified how we paid no gas, barely any fossil fuels ($137) and not much for electricity ($447) - it was only $612 for all our 2023 energy costs ($51/mo. or $12/wk), including charging an EV, running an air conditioner in summer, all water heating and all cooking by electricity.
-The 2024 column is costs to 30 June, including the electricity bill uptick caused by Perth's hottest February on record.
+The 2024 column is costs to 10 October, including the electricity bill uptick caused by Perth's hottest February on record and son1 sharing our EV for over 4 months during winter.
 To see a larger image file, click on zoom full image.

 Annual Energy Costs (2015-now)

 - Total energy costs displayed annually.
 The heat pump (late 2020) got rid of most gas costs.
 Solar (also late 2020) slashed electricity costs, but the battery (late 2021) slashed electricity bills as low as $292 for 2022.
 The most obvious impact was the EV (late 2022) that removed the large fuel costs.
 The column for 2023 is a super drop to just $612 for the whole year.
 We've been through a full winter now with the EV and it didn't cause electricity costs to blow out a lot (see Tweet 31 Aug 2023).
-The winter electricity bills in 2023 and 2024 tick up a little, but trivial when you compare it to what we'd have paid for diesel.
+The winter electricity bills in 2023 and 2024 ticked up a bit due to EV charging, but it's trivial compare to what used to pay for diesel.

 So what would we do if we could start over?